-- No distribution credits are attached to independent work, though your advisor can designate a distribution through a Course Exception Waiver form on the Academic Advising page at http://me.jhu.edu/undergraduate- studies/academic-advising-undergraduate/.
-This is necessary to count the course toward an elective. - Students must register in the first six weeks of the semester to earn independent research or study credit that semester.
+- Students must register in the first six weeks of the semester to earn independent research or study credit that semester.
 The University prohibits retroactive registration. - Students taking three or more credits of undergraduate research are encouraged to present a research poster at the Johns Hopkins University's DREAMS Undergraduate Research Day each spring.
 Announcements will be sent in advance to arrange to submit the poster.